eProsima/Fast-DDS/examples/cpp/security/README.md

 ## Run the example

 To launch this example, two different terminals are required.
 One of them will run the publisher example application, and the other will run the subscriber application.
-Before running the applications, it is necessary to export both the path of the folder where the certificates are located in the environment variable ``CERTS_PATH`` and the path to the corresponding xml profile with ``FASTDDS_DEFAULT_PROFILES_FILE`` (see [XML playground](#xml-profile-playground)):
+Before running the applications, in order to configure the security plugins, it is necessary to export both the path of the folder where the certificates are located in the environment variable ``CERTS_PATH`` and the path to the corresponding xml profile with ``FASTDDS_DEFAULT_PROFILES_FILE`` (see [XML playground](#xml-profile-playground)):

 * Ubuntu ( / MacOS )